patriksvensson/dotnet-example/README.md

 in the directory the tool is executed in, it will fetch all csproj files and find the best match to the query.

+If examples are located in unconventional folders, add a `.examples` file with the (relative) paths of the examples folders, one per line.
+Blank lines or lines starting with `#` in the `.examples` file are ignored.

 ## Example settings

 To change the name, description, and the order of an example, edit it's `csproj` file, and add the following section: